Tracking depression scores when treatment is hard

 - Can we measure how I'm doing at each visit?

-This page is informational and not medical advice.
-It describes care patterns across a population, not your situation.
+This page is information, not medical advice.
+It describes care patterns across many people and can't speak to your own situation.
 Bring these questions to a clinician who knows you.

 Build a checklist for your own care →